• About The Emerald Palate

 Ellenos

-If you don’t feel like beating the heat with ice cream this summer, head to Ellenos for life-changing Greek yogurt with unique fresh fruit toppings and compotes.
+If you don’t feel like beating the heat with ice cream this summer, try Ellenos for life-changing Greek yogurt with unique fresh fruit toppings and compotes.

 The folks here believe that when yogurt is made in small handmade batches, it can be more delicious than even the sweetest desserts.
 While I’m strictly in the camp of “yogurt is only acceptable at breakfast”, my boyfriend swears by Ellenos for dessert.
 I see why, as Ellenos makes the creamiest yogurt I’ve ever tasted.
 And it’s not too tart like other Greek yogurt brands.